Polish president declares 'state of emergency' at Belarus border amid migration row | DW | 02.09.2021

 Polish President Andrzej Duda has ordered a state of emergency in parts of two regions bordering Belarus, his spokesman said on Thursday.

-According to the order signed by Duda, gatherings of people will be banned on a three-kilometer-wide strip along the border.
+According to the order signed by Duda — at the request of the government — gatherings of people will be banned on a three-kilometer-wide strip along the border.

 The 30-day state of emergency goes into effect as soon as it is published in Poland's official gazette, Interior Minister Mariusz Kaminski said.